vbacollective/riff/docs/API_REFERENCE.md

 ### Tune Burst Caps for Game Feel

-In NEXT 1.2.1 the explicit burst caps default to `0`, meaning disabled.
+In v1.1.3 the explicit burst caps default to `0`, meaning disabled.
 This keeps large projects from feeling artificially limited.
 For dense action scenes, you can opt into caps carefully while watching diagnostics.

 ```vb
 RiffMaxVoicesPerBuffer = 4